Knowledge-Graph-Hub/kg-chat/docs/supported_llms.rst

     * `kg-chat` is using `llama3.1`

     .. note::
+        The default is the 7b model.
+The results are not very good with the 7b model.
         We highly recommend using the 405B model for decent results.
         Unless you have a powerful GPU, we do not recommend using this model.

 * Anthropic:
     * `kg-chat` is using `claude-3-5-sonnet-20240620`